mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Few zeroes
 * Big mile days
 * Pressure to hit your stride early (be very wary of this!)
-* Near-O and Hero through towns
+* Brief town stops

 I believe this produces a trail culture that is quite different to the NOBO experience.
 There is very little "party" culture.
 Sometimes you will find yourself rushing through experiences that you wished you had longer to take in and enjoy.
 Self discipline is important.
-Equally, I think many people feed this discipline with an underlying guilt whenever they take any time to relax or ease off.
-It's a real balancing act that’s hard to get right.
+It can be easy to feel guilty when you're not walking (a feeling that stayed with me even after I finished the trail)!

-However, there are also real positives that come from being part of the SOBO community.
+There are also real positives that come from being part of the SOBO community.
 Most people are there because of a specific reason to go South, not just by default.
 Anecdotally I would say the level of experience and preparedness is higher.
 I had a really great time meeting people that had a focus and drive that matched my own.

-Also anecdotally, people seemed less likely to be grouped into large Trail Families.
+I didn't really see any large Trail Families.
 Most people I met were looking for some degree of solitude, which would allow them better to connect with the surrounding nature.
 Several times I ran into oncoming NOBOs who travelled in groups of 8 to 12, which felt completely anathema as a SOBO.
 Many SOBO hikers I spoke to really valued their independence and didn't want to compromise their drive to reach the Southern Terminus.
+If their group was walking too slow, it was time to push on ahead alone.
+You'll always meet more hikers ahead of you.

-I don't want to make a value judgement (though, my preferences and bias are undoubtedly clear).
+I don't want to make a value judgement.
 Different experiences are right for different people.
 Make a conscious decision - what am I looking for from my thru-hike?

 # Choosing a Start Date

-This has been elaborated in far more detail at PCSouthbound.com.
+This has been elaborated in far more detail at [PCT Southbound](http://pctsouthbound.com).
 Go check it out.
 But briefly:

 * If it’s your first time on trail, and you have little experience with alpine hiking in the snow, aim to start *7 days after the snow depth at Harts Pass hits zero*.
 You can find current snow levels for Harts Pass [here](https://www.nwrfc.noaa.gov/snow/snowplot.cgi?HRPW1)
 * If you’re experienced with walking through snow, you may be able to start earlier.
 Just remember that the road up to Harts Pass may not be completely passable, requiring some extra miles of walking.